 As with every process within your office, you must have a complete and up-to-date policy for how to address red flags.
-See our previous article on compliance management to learn how to create and update office policies and procedures.
-Written policies that are kept up-to-date provide a defense to violation of the Fair Debt Collection Practices Act and perhaps even state debt collection laws.
+Compliance management systems and written policies that are kept up-to-date provide a defense to violation of the Fair Debt Collection Practices Act and perhaps even state debt collection laws.
 Here is a sample red flags policy which outlines the basics of how a California agency might decide to handle their red flags.

 Scope: Red Flags Rules Responsibilities (Cal.
 Civil Code section 1788.18)

 All ID Theft claims received by ABC Company will follow this policy, including those received directly from the consumer and those received through E-Oscar.

 This policy is to ensure that all written claims of ID Theft are handled within 10 days of receipt.
 ABC Company’s policy is to thoroughly investigate all claims of ID Theft in an effort to protect victims of Identity Theft Responsibilities.

 Our Red Flag Policy is reviewed annually and updated as needed.
 Any changes to the policy are to be made by the Compliance Manager.

 Each state will have individual rules regarding identity theft and red flag indicators.
 Because the Boot Camp panel is headquartered in California, they discussed a few rules specific to that state.